 When you’re in a relationship, you want to make your partner feel happy and supported.
 But at some point, you might recognize a toxic pattern where your responsibility to the other person gets out of hand.
-But you continue to stick around in this precarious situation.
+Many people stay in this situation instead of overcoming codependency.

 At first, codependency can sound like a positive term because it seems to reflect an equal amount of give and take in a relationship.
 But the definition shows a different reality.
 Codependency is a condition where you form a dangerous emotional attachment to another person and excessively rely on them.